fragcolor-xyz/shards/docs/docs/learn/shards/primer/the-flow.md

     ```

-    1. Returns the flow back to the Wire that started it, which is `john` in this case.
+    1. Returns the flow to the Wire that started it, which is `john` in this case.
     2. Starts the `lucy` Wire and redirects the program's flow to it.
     3. `(/ 1 60)` is read as "1 divided by 60".
 It is used to get the program to run at 60 FPS (Frames Per Second).